Brokk-Sindre/ft-oda-documentation/docs/compliance/licensing/index.md

 #### **Freedom of Information Act (Offentlighedsloven)**
 ```
-ง 4: Documents and information are public unless specifically exempted
+ยง 4: Documents and information are public unless specifically exempted
-ง 7: Personal information may be disclosed when part of public records
+ยง 7: Personal information may be disclosed when part of public records
 ```

 #### **Parliamentary Procedure Act**
 ```
-ง 8: Parliamentary proceedings are public
+ยง 8: Parliamentary proceedings are public
-ง 57: Voting records are public information
+ยง 57: Voting records are public information
-ง 61: Committee work transparency requirements
+ยง 61: Committee work transparency requirements
 ```

 ## Rights and Permissions